-With Google's Panda update #25 lurking just around the corner, it's important that sites under penalty from previous Panda updates are taking the right steps to resolve their SEO problems.
+With Google's Panda now integrated into the core algorithm and updating in real-time, it's important that sites under penalty from previous Panda updates are taking the right steps to resolve their SEO problems.

 The Panda algorithm deals predominantly with content quality, including issues like duplicate content, thin content, and generally poor quality content.
 Learn more about how Panda may be affecting your site's Web traffic by reading Top 5 reasons your site is losing Web traffic to Google's Panda.

 This article highlights and contrasts the use of robots.txt and 301 redirects to "shape" your content into a Panda friendly, high traffic machine.

 The robots.txt file can be used to control which directories and pages search engines have access to.
 While the robots file cannot enforce the rules it lays out, most of the important search engines (like Google) will obey robots.txt.